Salzburg-SoCraTes-Community/association/README.md

-# Software Craft und Testing Community Salzburg - Verein zur För- derung professioneller Software Entwicklung in Österreich
+# Software Craft und Testing Community Salzburg - Verein zur Förderung professioneller Software Entwicklung in Österreich

 This repo contains documents, issues and discussions related to the operation of the association (**Verein**)